 Do you have any favorite smoothie ingredients or recipes you’d like to share?

 P.S.
 I believe in the Orgain protein powder so much, I became an Orgain Ambassador.
 I will be trying all of the products, and you can too!
-To get 30% off and free shipping, follow this link and use my personal discount code: AMBASSADOR2076
+To get 30% off your first order, follow this link and use my personal discount code: PHOTOBAUGH

 Disclosure: This post is not sponsored.
 I purchase all of my own Orgain products.
 However, as an Orgain Ambassador I may receive a small commission if you make a purchase with my personal code.